coderofsalvation/docker.alpine.nodejs.pod/README.md

       queue      ON          3000      0             2d 05:54:52      58.24 mb      0.00%
       bus        ON          3001      0             2d 05:54:54      31.30 mb      0.00%

-## creating & deploygin  a new microservice
+## creating & deploying a new microservice

 You can create repos locally: